 Choose from one of six brilliant handmade glamping huts and log cabins quietly situated across the site – my favourites are Tree Lodge which sleeps up to six and the couples only Shepherds Hut – with its perfect balcony for sundowners.

 Nearby: Inverkeithing is just a 15-minute walk away for supplies and Edinburgh & the Fife coast are accessible by train.
 Aberdour has a pretty castle and a lovely beach and you can jump on the Fife Coastal Path.
 If you have a car, head out to the pretty villages of the East Neuk and sample Fife’s foodie delights.

 Read more: Gimme Shelter

 On a hillside above Loch Kirkaig in remote Assynt sits Batbox, a luxury wooden hut with incredible views.
 With a comfy double bed, full kitchen and luxury bathroom, this is hutting in style.
 Just 10 minutes from the foodie village of Lochinver, the batbox gives you total seclusion in touching distance of an excellent meal.
-Be warned up on the hillside there is no internet or phone signal – you are truly remote from the world here – and if you can’t live without it, then owner’s other log cabin, the Lazy Bed cabin, closer to the wifi signal might be a better option.
+Be warned up on the hillside there is no internet or phone signal – you are truly remote from the world here – and if you can’t live without it, then the owner’s other log cabin, the Lazy Bed cabin, closer to the wifi signal might be a better option.